openstack/python-openstackclient/doc/source/command-options.rst

 Boolean options for any command that sets a resource state, such as 'enabled' or 'public', shall always have both positive and negative options defined.
-The names of those options shall either be a naturally occuring pair of words (in English) or a positive option and a negative option with `no-` prepended (such as in the traditional GNU option usage) like `--share` and `--no-share`.
+The names of those options shall either be a naturally occurring pair of words (in English) or a positive option and a negative option with `no-` prepended (such as in the traditional GNU option usage) like `--share` and `--no-share`.